Birth Doula Services

 Birth is a sacred experience.
 In a hospital, it can be a very medical, clinical experience.
 As a doula, we provide whatever support is needed throughout the entire course of labor, which usually starts at home, through birth itself, and usually stay until mom is complete with birth (placenta, etc.), stable, and baby is latched on well and nursing.

 We help empower birthing women/couples to be educated about their options.
 We provide information needed to make clear choices and to be well supported during the process.

 We work for YOU, not for a hospital with policies, beaurocracies, and liabilities.
 We are therefore able to be an advocate for YOU, and help you have the kind of experience giving birth that you envision.

 Watch this short video addressing what training and qualifications doulas have.

 Aren’t the nurses and/or doctors supposed to provide support?

 Ah, my favorite question.
 Many first-time parents have the idea that they are going to waltz into the hospital upon a woman’s water breaking and just “have a baby”.
-I liken this to walking into an airport and just hopping on a plane and expecting to arrive 4 hours later in New York City.
+I liken this to walking into an airport and just hopping on a any airplane and expecting to arrive 4 hours later in New York City.
 It just doesn’t work like that.

 Sometimes even the best of plans take an unforseen detour.
-It breaks my heart when I hear that a birth was traumatic or disappointing for a woman or couple.
+It breaks my heart when we hear that a birth was traumatic or disappointing for a woman or couple.
 We try to spare our clients from any negative experiences and make sure that they choices they have to make are THEIR choices.
-As a doula, we advocate for the woman and for the couple.
+As doulas, we advocate for the woman and for the couple.
 We help women stay out of the way of unnecessary medical interventions and help them to feel comfortable with chosen or necessary ones.